 Feroze was also jailed for one year in Naini Central Prison Allahabad.
-After this kind of worse circumstances, the coming five years of their life was full of comfort and the couple had two sons Rajiv (Born in 1944) and Sanjay (Born in 1946).
+After this kind of worse circumstance, the coming five years of their life were full of comfort and the couple had two sons Rajiv (Born in 1944) and Sanjay (Born in 1946).

 After the Independence of India, Jawaharlal Nehru became the first prime minister of India and Feroze became Managing Director of “The National Herald” newspaper which was founded by his father-in-law Jawaharlal Nehru.
 Feroze and Indira became settled in Allahabad with their children Rajiv and Sanjay.

-In 1952 –being the member of provincial parliament (1950-1952)-Feroze won the first general election of independent India from Rae Bareli Constituency in Uttar Pradesh.
+In 1952 – being a member of the provincial parliament (1950-1952) Feroze won the first general election of independent India from Rae Bareli constituency in Uttar Pradesh.

 Indira was in Delhi then he came back and worked as his campaign organizer in the election campaign.

 Feroze soon became the criticizer of his father-in-law government and raised the voice against corruption and became the Indian prominent force to gain their own fundamental rights.

 He also raised the issues about various financial irregularities which were appeared after independence.
 He unveiled the nexus between Indian business houses and political leaders.

 In 1957, Feroze was reelected from Rai Bareli Lok Sabha Constituency in Uttar Pradesh and in the parliament he raised the scandal of Haridas Mundhra (Calcutta-based stock speculator).

 His personal life with Indira was not comfortable and the rift with Indira became the matter of media interest.